balintn22/YAGuard/README.md

 To use a single line of code to validate and assign values to variables: public void MyMethod(string myArg)
   {
-    MyProperty = Assign.NotNull(myArg);     // Will throw ArgumentNullException when myArg is null, or assign myArg to MyProperty if not null.
+    MyProperty = Guard.AgainstNull(myArg);  // Will throw ArgumentNullException when myArg is null, or assign myArg to MyProperty if not null.
     ...
   }

 #Release History
+##v1.0.4
+Retired the Assign class, changed Guard methods to return the argument value.

 ##v1.0.x
 Added support for the style
   Guard.Against...(myArg);